kubesphere/console/docs/development-with-docker.md

 ## Start KubeSphere Console for development

+Before start development, please follow [the guide](/docs/access-backend.md) to configure the backend services of KubeSphere.

 ```bash
 make dev
 ```

-Now, you can access http://localhost:8000 in the browser.
+Now you can access http://localhost:8000 to view the console using the default account admin / P@88w0rd.

 ## Run tests